Creating-Content/Stock_Predict_UBER/README.md

 # Stock_Predict_UBER
 This GitHub repository hosts an advanced financial analysis project centered around predicting Uber's stock prices using Long Short-Term Memory (LSTM) neural networks.
 Leveraging historical stock data, this project demonstrates the application of deep learning techniques in the realm of finance.
+LSTM's ability to capture temporal dependencies makes it a potent tool for predicting stock trends.